ornellaspada/project-3-server/README.md

 - Use external API in the form to search area by using postcode.

  ## Features to add ##
-- Users can edit their reviews.
+- Users can edit or cancel their reviews.
 - Limit the top-rated events to only display top three.
 - Nav bar hamburger menu for a mobile phone screen.
 - Auto-calculate and input the latitude and longitude when user creates a new venue.